piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-plan.md

 > [!NOTE]
 > This document has been deprecated.
 Kyma version configuration is not possible.

-Some processes in Kyma Environment Broker (KEB) can be configured to deliver different results.
-KEB needs a ConfigMap with a configuration for the given Kyma plan to process the requests.
+Some Kyma Environment Broker (KEB) processes can be configured to deliver different results.
+KEB needs a ConfigMap with the configuration for a given Kyma plan to process the requests.
-A default configuration must be defined.
-This configuration must be recognized by KEB as applicable for all the supported plans.
+The default configuration must be defined.
+KEB must recognize this configuration as applicable to all supported plans.
 You can also set a separate configuration for each plan.

-While processing requests, KEB reads a configuration from a ConfigMap which holds data for a given plan.
+While processing requests, KEB reads the configuration from the ConfigMap that holds data for a given plan.
 > [!NOTE]
 > Create all configurations in the `kcp-system` namespace.